masters3d/swift-evolution/proposals/XXXX-function-builders.md

 return body([d1, d2])
 ```

 But in most ways, this is substantially worse.
 There's quite a lot of extra code that's made it much more difficult to track what's really going on.
-That's especially true with all the explicit data flow, where it can tough to piece together what nodes are children of others; moreover, that code is as tedious to write as it is to read, making it very prone to copy-paste bugs.
+That's especially true with all the explicit data flow, where it can be tough to piece together what nodes are children of others; moreover, that code is as tedious to write as it is to read, making it very prone to copy-paste bugs.
 Furthermore, the basic structure of the hierarchy used to be clear from the code, and that's been completely lost: all of the nicely-nested calls to node builders have been flattened into one sequence.
 Also, while optional children are a common problem for this hierarchy, the actual code to handle them has to be repeated over and over again, leading to boilerplate and bugs.
 Overall, this is not a good approach at all.

 What we really want is a compromise between these two approaches: